exasol/azure-data-factory-functions/doc/user_guide.md

 ![](./img/2021-08-04-15-14-28-image.png)

-We've now succesfully created our azure functions app.
+We've now succesfully created our Azure functions app.
 You can already take a look around.

 As you see there are no functions yet so our next step will be uploading these functions.